HP Inc tops revenue estimates on growth in personal systems business

 Excluding items, the company earned 54 cents per share, in line with average analyst estimates.

+The company said its fourth quarter adjusted earnings and profit exclude after-tax adjustments of $586 million, or 37 cents per share, related to restructuring and other charges and acquisition-related charges.

-Net revenue rose to $15.37 billion from $13.93 billion.
+Net revenue rose 10.3 percent $15.37 billion.
 Analysts on an average had expected the company to report a revenue of $15.1 billion.

 Reporting by Akanksha Rana in Bengaluru; Editing by Shailesh Kuber